credemol/k8s_tutorial/PITCHME.md

 ### Kubernetes Concepts
 Key concepts of Kubernetes are explained below

-1. Pods: Collocated group of Docker containers that share an IP and storage volume
+1. **Pods**: Collocated group of Docker containers that share an IP and storage volume
-1. Service: Single, stable name for a set of pods, also acts as load balancer
+1. **Service**: Single, stable name for a set of pods, also acts as load balancer
-1. Replication Controller: Manages the lifecycle of pods and ensures specified number are running
+1. **Replication Controller**: Manages the lifecycle of pods and ensures specified number are running
-1. Labels: Used to organize and select group of objects
+1. **Labels**: Used to organize and select group of objects
 ---
 ### Kubernetes Concepts
 Key concepts of Kubernetes are explained below
-1. etcd: Distributed key-value store used to persist Kubernetes system state
+1. **etcd**: Distributed key-value store used to persist Kubernetes system state
-1. Master: Hosts cluster-level control services, including the API server, scheduler, and controller manager
+1. **Master**: Hosts cluster-level control services, including the API server, scheduler, and controller manager
-1. Node: Docker host running kubelet (node agent) and proxy services
+1. **Node**: Docker host running kubelet (node agent) and proxy services
-1. Kubelet: It runs on each node in the cluster and is responsible for node level pod management.
+1. **Kubelet**: It runs on each node in the cluster and is responsible for node level pod management.

 ---
 ### kubectl commands (v1.8)